Indications for: ZIPSOR

 NSAID (benzeneacetic acid deriv.).

 Avoid concomitant aspirin, salicylates (eg, diflunisal, salsalate) or other NSAIDs.
 Increased risk of GI bleed with anticoagulants, antiplatelets, oral corticosteroids, SSRIs, SNRIs, smoking, alcohol, or prolonged NSAID therapy; monitor.
 May antagonize, or increase risk of renal failure with diuretics (eg, loop or thiazides), ACE inhibitors, ARBs, or β-blockers; monitor closely.
 Potentiates digoxin; monitor levels.
 May potentiate lithium, methotrexate, cyclosporine; monitor for toxicity.
 Concomitant with pemetrexed may increase risk of pemetrexed-associated myelosuppression, renal, and GI toxicity.
 Potentiated by CYP2C9 inhibitors (eg, voriconazole) and antagonized by CYP2C9 inducers (eg, rifampin); may need dose adjustments.
 Caution with other hepatotoxic drugs (eg, acetaminophen, certain antibiotics, antiepileptics).

-GI upset, abdominal pain, constipation, dyspepsia, dizziness, headache, somnolence, pruritus, increased sweating; cardiovascular thrombotic events, GI ulcer/bleed, hepatotoxicity, renal toxicity, hypertension, hypersensitivity reactions, anemia.
+GI upset, abdominal pain, constipation, dyspepsia, dizziness, headache, somnolence, pruritus, increased sweating; cardiovascular thrombotic events, GI ulcer/bleed, hepatotoxicity, renal toxicity, hypertension, hypersensitivity reactions, serious skin reactions (eg, Stevens-Johnson Syndrome, toxic epidermal necrolysis), Drug Reaction with Eosinophilia and Systemic Symptoms (discontinue if occurs), anemia.